andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev has new options:
+  * --node-metrics or -N collects and shows metrics related to selected TMA nodes if their nodes cross the threshold.
+With --drilldown it will show only the metrics of the bottleneck.
+  * --areas can select nodes and metrics by area
+  * --bottlenecks or -B shows the bottleneck view metrics (equivalent to --areas Info.Bottleneck)
+  * --only-bottleneck only shows the bottleneck, as well as its associated metrics if enabled.
 * interval-plot has --level and --metrics arguments to configure the inputs.
 It now defaults to level 1 only, no metrics to make the plots more readable.
 * toplev has a new --reserved-counters option to handle systems that reserve some generic counters.